blabla1337/skf-flask/skf/markdown/code_examples/asp/19-code_example--Enforce_Secure_Passwords--.md

 					throw;
 				}

-				//The last step is checking the password length to see if it is 8 characters or bigger if (password.Length < 8)
+				//The last stap is checking the password length to see if it is 8 characters or bigger if (password.Length < 8)
 				{
 					error = "The password was to short";